“Assembly” is probably the closest English word to “ekklesia,” which is the Greek word commonly mistranslated as “church” in our English Bibles.

 But even “assembly” falls short.

-In Israel during Jesus’ time on Earth, the local ekklesia under Roman rule was the Sanhedrin.
+For example, in Israel during Jesus’ time on Earth the local ekklesia under Roman rule was the Sanhedrin.

 The internal function of each ekklesia, in their own locale, was democratic – with full participation and say by each member – just like a State assembly or town council today.